filefoxper/airma/docs/react-state/feature.md

 }
 ```

-The `createStoreKey` API always generates a unique store key.
+The `createKey` API always generates a unique store key.
 Though the `key1` and `key2` wraps a same model, they are still different.

 ## More usage